lmunoz-m/Message-DApp-Latch/front/README.md

-# TRANSFER TOKEN DAPP WITH LATCH
+# NFT MARKETPLACE WITH LATCH

 To run the backend, run the commands below.
 ```bash